Skip to main content

 What causes bipolar disorder?

-There is no single cause.
-It's a combination of hereditary, biological and environmental factors.
+There isn't one single cause.
+It's a combination of hereditary, biological, and environmental factors.

-Bipolar disorder is more common if you have a close relative with the condition.
-It is also known that brain neurotransmitters such as dopamine and serotonin play a role.
-Stress, sleep disturbances and substance abuse can trigger the disorder in people who are predisposed.
+Bipolar disorder is more common if you have a close relative with the illness.
+In addition, it is known that the brain's neurotransmitters such as dopamine and serotonin play a role.
+Stress, sleep disturbances, and substance abuse can trigger the illness in predisposed individuals.

 How is the diagnosis made?